HomeCommunity ConnectionsTransition Academies Empower Students to Envision College Success

 “For these kids, socialization primarily occurs at school, and they often go home without engaging much with others, or they interact online with their digital connections,” said Kristen L. Adanti-Pedersen, ’95, special education teacher in East Haven.
 “Through this program, we make a concerted effort to minimize phone usage and focus on enhancing their communication skills, which are essential socially and professionally.”

-In addition to job site training and community-based activities, HTA provides opportunities to run a small, student-led business.
-These experiences help students build job-related skills and foster independence and socialization — critical for success in adulthood.
+HTA is based out of SCSU, offering students a unique advantage in engaging with university departments and accessing resources tailored to their interests.
+In addition to job site training and community-based activities, the program provides opportunities to run a small, student-led business.
+These experiences help students build job-related skills and foster independence and socialization—critical for success in adulthood.

 During the students’ recent campus visit, Interim President Dwayne Smith met with them and reaffirmed Southern’s commitment to inclusivity and student development.